-The total number of hospitalized patients with CVB in the analyzed period was 2368 of whom 308 were patients with spontaneoussupratentorial ICH (Figure 1).
+The total number of hospitalized patients with CVB in the analyzed period was 2368 of which 308 were patients with spontaneoussupratentorially ICH (Figure 1).
 In the analyzed period gender distribution of patients with spontaneous ICH was similar between males (n=162) and females (n=146).
-The average age of patients with ICH was $64 \pm 8.1$ years.
+The average age of the observed patients with ICH was $64 \pm 8.1$ years.
 (Table 1).

-Predominantly high premorbid risk for the occurrence of spontaneous ICH was showen to be HTA (78% of patients).
+As a predominantly high premorbid risk for the occurrence of spontaneous ICH proved HTA (78% of patients).
 They were underrepresented mostly by alcohol intake (42.6%) and smoking (29.7%).
-Diabetes mellitus was found in a very small number of patients 7% (Figure 2).
+Diabetes mellitus was presented with a very small number of patients with a percentage of 7% (Figure 2).

-Lobar ICH had 78.6% of patients, 44% of those were with frontal localization, 27% were parietal, 13% temporal and 16% of patients with ICH had occipital localization.
+Lobar ICH had 78.6% of patients, 44% of those were frontal localization, 27% were parietal, temporal 13% and 16% of patients with ICH had occipital localization.
 Deep (thalamic) ICH had 21.4% of patients (Figure 3).